wzx140/welding_prediction/README.md

 - Transtition means that make the data whole up or down.
 In my project, I use -1~1
     - the rest of sample we need except adding noise is generate by transtition

+#### VISUALIZATION
+The log is in `log/log.txt` when program execution completed.
+You can visualize the data in `log/log.txt` with a nice table.
+You should install prettytable with pip

+Before you run `visualization.py`, you should have more than one complete operational process with `main.py`

 ### RUN
+- `git clone git@github.com:wzx140/welding_prediction.git`.
+This process may be very slow for we also downloading the data for train by `git LFS`
-Other variables that can be changed are in *config.py*.
-Run `python main.py` in project dir
+- Other variables that can be changed are in *config.py*.
+- `cd welding_prediction`
+- `python main.py`

+For visualization
+- `python log/visualization.py`

 ### DEBUG
 If you want to use **tfdbg**, you should,